kislow/pretty-OS/README.md

 # pretty-OS

-A collection of desktop beautifiers
+This repository contains a collection of desktop beautifiers for your operating system.

+## Motivation

+**(TODO)**

+## License

+This repository is published under the MIT License